jamwalshah/surya_pg_dbda/module_3_DataCollectionAndDBMS/DataCollectionAndDBMS_Notes Surya/Day05- DataCollectionAndDBMS.md

     ```sql
     SELECT DEPARTMENT_ID, sum(sal)
-    FROM employee
+    FROM employees
-    GROUP BY DEPARTMENT_ID HAVING sal>17000 ;
+    GROUP BY DEPARTMENT_ID HAVING sal > 17000 ;
     ```

     This will give you error, as `sal` is not a group function